palanderujuta/OVAL-Interpretor/readme.txt

-This is a small writeup for the OVAL comparer authored by Brett Gurman, Hardik Jhaveri, and Rujuta Palande.
+This is a small writeup for the OVAL comparer.

 Our basic approach was to create classes for each of the non-terminal elements in both the definition schema and the system configuration schema, as well as a few additional classes for our results schema.
 After then annotating these classes with the appropriate XML decorator tags, Java-built-in-functions marshall and unmarshall allowed us to trivially go from a definitions or SC file to plain java objects, or vice versa.